-Audacity has continually proved its worth within the audio recording industry, despite being the only recording application that’s completely free.
-This makes it easy for curious or inexperienced users to try out voice recording software without shelling out an average of $60 or more for a program.
+Audacity has continually proved its worth within the audio recording industry, despite being one of the few recording application that’s completely free.
+This makes it easy for curious or inexperienced users to try out voice recording software without shelling out for a program.

-Audacity Review: Features
+Audacity review: Features

 Audacity is geared more towards those who want to record simple vocal audio for things like podcasts and audiobooks over those who want a fuller studio experience where they can create multi-track beats with vocal audio paired with loops, or MIDI instruments.
-If you want more robust audio recording software, consider Mixcraft 8.
+If you want more robust audio recording software, consider Mixcraft 9.

-Audacity Review: Recording
+Audacity review: Recording performance

 Audacity’s sample rates go as high as 192kHz, and can support recording at 24-bit depth whether you're capturing audio from mics or another source.
 You can monitor volume levels while you record, and detect issues like clipping before you wrap.

 This feature means that any changes you make to your newly recorded track alter its actual waveform, which is the original file, and you can’t undo these changes later.
 You can make backups of your recordings before you begin editing, and can export a new file at the end rather than save over your originals, but these are time-consuming workarounds to a problem that shouldn't really exist.

-Audacity Review: Technical help
+Audacity review: Technical help

 If you have a problem with Audacity, or want to ask a question about the software, finding an answer may be challenging.
 Whereas every other program in our comparison lists at least one method of contacting the company’s technical support team directly – be it via email, phone or live chat – Audacity doesn’t offer that.
 Since the software is open-source and free, created by a diverse team of volunteers, those kinds of dedicated resources simply can’t exist for this software.

-However, there is a robust and active community user forum on the developer’s website, and a wiki that holds FAQs and the software's history, where you should be able to find answers for most questions and solutions for troubleshooting issues.
+However, there is a robust and active community user forum on the developer’s website, and a Wiki that holds FAQs and the software's history, where you should be able to find answers for most questions and solutions for troubleshooting issues.